 Lastly, INC members have tried to object by saying Rosita retracted from her rape allegation, returned to INC and eventually became a deaconess.
 That as formidable they say is testamental of the vindication of Felix from the rape charge.

 In context of law, a retraction is not valid unless a valid reason is established yet in that case, nothing to that effect was seen, thus the court verdict promulgating the indirectly convicted and guilty status of Felix stands.
 Secondly, Felix was never exonerated legally.
 The mere fact that Rosita embraced INC again and became deaconess is not valid reason to vindicate Felix bec there was no legal means that proves it was an honest move.
-She could have been offered a lucrative sum she cannot decline.
+She could have been offered a lucrative sum she cannot decline or it could be a case of stockholm syndrome.
 Thus, having not legally established as an honest move cannot by any means dissolve the court verdict that Felix lose in the libel case.
 He failed to prove innocence which by far is sufficient ground to conclude he was a rapist.

 Note: My commentary is based solely from my sources above.
 If it is truthful or not, its your liability to verify.